 You warranty period from Trail is one year following the completion date of your unit.
-We recommend that you register your appliances upon your possession date so that Trail Appliances can easier assist should you require anything in the future.

 Can I get an extended warranty on my appliances?

 Extended warranties can be purchased through Trail, the price depending on length of extended warranty and which appliance is being covered.
 Appliance warranties are a minimum of one year.
 Some products will have a 2-year warranty, and various parts of appliances (e.g. the sealed system on a fridge, or the stainless tub on a dishwasher) will often be warranted for even longer.
 To find out what coverage is available to you, contact Trail directly at (604) 777 3300 EXT #2